tonyephy/tonyephy/README.md

 > **Technologies**: Flutter, Firebase
 > A communication app for employees with real-time notifications for events, schedule updates, and emergency alerts.

+### Crime Analysis mobile application
+**Technologies**: Flutter, Firebase
+The Crime Analysis App is a comprehensive mobile application aimed at enhancing public safety through effective crime reporting, analysis, and collaboration among citizens, community organizations, and law enforcement agencies.
+The app leverages modern technology to simplify crime reporting and provide actionable insights for authorities and the public.

 ### 🌟 **Completed Projects**

 #### Tour Recommender Mobile Application